aochagavia/rustls/ci-bench/README.md

 # CI Bench

 This crate is meant for CI benchmarking.
-It measures CPU instructions using `cachegrind`, outputs the results in CSV format and allows comparing results from multiple runs.
+It has two modes of operation:

+1. Measure CPU instructions using `cachegrind`.
+2. Measure wall-time (runs each benchmark multiple times, leaving it to the caller to do statistical analysis).

 ## Usage

 You can get detailed usage information through `cargo run --release -- --help`.
 Below are the most important bits.

-### Running all benchmarks
+### Running all benchmarks in instruction count mode

 _Note: this step requires having `valgrind` in your path._